 Note: My listing of a link does NOT mean that I agree with the information and opinions found at each site or that any of these sites will be helpful to anyone.
-I am not a mental health professional nor an expert on any of the conditions or situations mentioned below.
+I say this because I am not a mental health professional nor an expert on any of the conditions or situations mentioned below.
 I provide this collection of links as starting sources of information on these conditions which, in some cases, are involved in longterm serious estrangements between people who love each other or once did love each other.

 Do you know someone who is reserved?
 Socially awkward but smart?
 Clumsy?
 With poor handwriting?
 Are you estranged from them?
-Are they you?
+Could you yourself have AS?

 "John Halpern, 76, a retired physicist living in Massachusetts, began to review his own life not long after hearing a radio interview with an expert on Asperger’s syndrome.
 He immediately recognized himself as a textbook case, he said, and decided to call his daughter, whom he hadn’t spoken to in 10 years.
 He wanted to apologize, he said, “for my inadequacy as both a father and a husband to her mother.”

 But as soon as he started explaining, he said, his daughter cut him off.
 “That’s Asperger’s,” she told him.
 “She knew,” he said.
 “She had been looking into it herself, wondering if in fact I had it.”

 Mr. Halpern said that over several calls they shared feelings and agreed “to work on our new relationship and see how far we can take it.”
 The two now talk regularly, at least once a week, he said."

 Wikipedia article on Asperger Syndrome